Too early to 'de-escalate' Belarus crisis, says EU official

 Warsaw has instead demanded the EU's border agency Frontex return some 1,700 Iraqis to Baghdad.

-"There there will be potentially 1,700 Iraqis to be returned from Poland to Iraq," said Frontex's executive-director, Fabrice Leggeri, earlier this month.
+"There will be potentially 1,700 Iraqis to be returned from Poland to Iraq," said Frontex's executive-director, Fabrice Leggeri, earlier this month.

 "And we have a first batch of 200 that are ready to be returned," he said, noting they are trying to organise chartered flights to Iraq.